carpentries-incubator/open-science-with-r/_episodes/07-github.md

 The *Add gitignore* option adds a document where you can identify files or file-types you want Github to ignore.
 These files will stay in on the local `git` folder (the one on your computer), but will not be uploaded onto the web version of Github.

 The *Add a license* option adds a license that describes how other people can use your Github files (e.g., open source, but no one can profit from them, etc.).
 We won't worry about this today.

-Check out our new repository!
+Check out your new repository!

-Notice how the README.md file we created is automatically displayed at the bottom.
-The .md means that it is Markdown (remember how .Rmd was RMarkdown?) so the formatting we learned in the last lesson apply here.
+Notice how the `README.md` file we created is automatically displayed at the bottom.
+The `.md` means that it is Markdown (remember how `.Rmd` was RMarkdown?) so the formatting we learned in the last lesson apply here as well.

 <img src="../img/New_repository.png" width="900px">

 **From here, you will work locally (on your computer).**

 ## Clone your repository using RStudio